A psalm by Asaph.

 Vv.
 8-15 – However scrupulous their sacrifices may have been, they were offered in the spirit of providing God with something that he lacked, as though they were doing him a favour.

-Psa 50:11 I know every bird in the mountains, and the creatures of the field are mine.
+and the insects of the field are mine.

 On God’s aseity, see Acts 17:25.

 50:13 Do I eat the flesh of bulls?